Monday, February 12, 2007

 You gotta have chocolate on Valentine's Day, right?
 Well, we certainly do!
 As I've mentioned before, though, I'm not much of a candy maker.
 But, I discovered some years ago that truffles are actually not very hard to make, and make an impressive gift for your sweetheart!
 Believe me, if I can do it, you can do it!

 Why are chocolate truffles called truffles, anyway?
-These candies, based on ganache (which is generally chocolate mixed with cream to make a smooth mixture, but in this case, liqueur and Earth Balance are used instead of cream), resemble the French mushroom-like fungus of the same name.
+These candies, based on ganache (which is generally chocolate mixed with cream to make a smooth mixture, but in this case, liqueur and vegan butter are used instead of cream), resemble the French mushroom-like fungus of the same name.
 And, like the original truffle, chocolate truffles also denote luxury and a sumptuous taste experience.

 I make a basic dark chocolate truffle mixture with a few variations that we like-- coffee, orange, and raspberry-almond.
 I use appropriately-flavored liqueurs for deep flavor (and maybe a bit of buzz?)
 If you don't use alcohol, you can substitute a flavored syrup used for special coffees and Italian sodas (like Monin or Torani.)